2pisoftware/cmfive-docs/_documentation/cmfive-tests/install-selenium.md

 docker run --net=host selenium/standalone-chrome:3.14.0
 ```

 If you rather start from scratch on your local machine, first download and unpack Selenium into any preferred folder.
-Into the same folder, download and unpack a Selenium WebDriver for your intended browser: chromedriver, for Chrome, or Geckodriver for Firefox.
+Into the same folder, download and unpack a Selenium WebDriver for your intended browser: ChromeDriver, for Chrome, or GeckoDriver for Firefox.

 Then, launch the Selenium jar:
 ```batch